gualtierotesta/gualtierotesta.github.io/_posts/2016-02-27-tutorial-correct-slf4j-logging-usage-and-how-to-check-it.markdown

 - slf4j
 ---

+*Last update: 22 Set 2018*

-_SLF4J_ is a very popular logging facade but, like all libraries we use, there is a chance that we use it in a wrong or at least in a not optimal way.
+[SLF4J](https://www.slf4j.org/) is a very popular logging facade but, like all libraries we use, there is a chance that we use it in a wrong or at least in a not optimal way.

 In this tutorial we will list common logging errors and how we can detect them using FindBugs.
 We will also mention PMD and Sonar Squid checks when relevant.